jackfranklin/javascriptplayground.com/_posts/2017-11-27-test-driving-react-components.md

 And all our tests are still passing.

-## Rendering a Todo
+## Testing interactive components

-Now let's move on to testing something a little more complex - a `<Todo>` component that can take and render a todo.
+Now let's move on to testing something a little more complex - a `<Todo>` component that can take and render a todo that a user can interact with.
 Let no one say I'm not unique with my code examples!

-Once we've done this we'll then look at how we might test a component that renders a list of `<Todo>` components.